 Although it was not shown in the last two examples, the semantics computes the least fixed point of a LET REC.
 An iterative method is used, and the number of iterations may vary to reach the fixed point.
 In the case of delayed feedbacks, however, it takes at most one iteration.
 If the output is not undefined exactly one iteration is needed.
 In the derived rules for PCHECK1 and PCHECK2 the assumption was made that no undefined values were input to the circuit.
 (Premise [5] of rule ReducePCHECK2 states this.
 The assumption is more explicit in the theorem above.)
 It follows from this assumption that only defined values are output and hence only one iteration is needed.
-The current tactics do not attempt to deal with recursion.
+Tactics do not attempt to deal with recursion at the moment.
+For simple cases such as the parity checkers, the derived rules ReduceIterateN, where N ranges from 0 to 4 are very useful.